Domenico Turitto: Early military career

 He followed his regiment when it was transferred to Turin, being promoted to lieutenant in 1873 and captain in 1882, thus attending the Scuola di guerra dell'esercito.
 Transferred to the 37th Ravenna Infantry Regiment during 1885, he took part in the expedition led by Colonel Tancredi Saletta which led to the occupation of Massawa.
-Remaining in Cologne, on March 3, 1886, he received an Bronze Medal of Military Valor.
+Remaining in Cologne, on March 3, 1886, he received a Bronze Medal of Military Valor.
 Back in Italy, he went to serve again at the 37th Ravenna Infantry Regiment, later becoming aide de camp to General Carlo Genè.

 Occupation of Kassala

 On 2 November 1887, he left again for East Africa following the expedition led by General Alessandro Asinari di San Marzano, destined to serve in the Autonomous Battalion of the Cacciatori d'Africa, transferring to the 1st Indigenous Infantry Regiment in 1888.
 In 1889, he assumed command of the IV Indigenous Battalion, participating in the occupation of Asmara led by General Antonio Baldissera in August, and returning to the Italian mainland on December 25, 1890, to serve as aide-de-camp in the 5th Infantry Regiment of the Aosta Infantry Brigade.
 He went back to Italian Eritrea in late 1892, assuming command of the I Indigenous Battalion, and was promoted to major during 1893.
 On July 17 of the following year he participated in the Battle of Kassala, being awarded the Knight's Cross of the Order of Saints Maurice and Lazarus for having distinguished himself in the fight against the Mahdist Sudanese.

 General Oreste Baratieri remained in Kassala until 23 July with the bulk of the troops, at the same time giving the necessary provisions to make the occupation stable.
 He left on the 29th with General Giuseppe Arimondi with a battalion to help Major Turitto in the construction of the fort, and once the construction was completed, the latter settled there with 4 companies, the bands of Sabderat, of the Ad Omar and the artillery section with two mountain guns, for a combined garrison of 1,000 men.